bbrownekianda/docs/platform/process.md

 Each process comes with **dashboards** so you can see at a glance, for example, how many leave requests were submitted, approved and so on.
 And you can customise all of these processes the way you want.

 Before you begin, we at Kianda recommend doing some simple planning before you design your process.
 It could be something as simple as a quick flow chart or a spreadsheet where you quickly log the key components, fields or rules that should be needed in the process.
-Watch this video to give you some ideas about what is possible with Kianda and how you can use these features in your process design.

-Insert video